 Any Episcopal church, school, agency or other not-for-profit organization located within the Diocese of Dallas, whose work is consistent with the mission of the Foundation and the Diocese, may apply for a grant from the Foundation.

-The Foundation’s Funding Priorities are focused on mission-related projects, social outreach and other creative programs that engage the Episcopal community while simultaneously strengthening our community and improving lives – especially children, and which support basic human needs in these areas:
+The Foundation awards grants to support the strategic mission of the Diocese of Dallas, including development of new and existing churches, schools, and ministries.
+The Foundation also supports organizations and programs that are focused on mission-related projects, social outreach and other creative programs that engage the Episcopal community while simultaneously strengthening our community and improving lives – especially children, and which support basic human needs in these areas:

 - Food Insecurity – organizations and social outreach programs that provide food to underserved populations